 Apep laughed, his hissing echoed off of the smooth stones of the pyramid's top.
 "I suppose I shouldn't be surprised by such questions, you are far more clever than most of your kind."
 Apep looked over his shoulder.
 "And brave enough to follow me back in time."

-"It's not my first trip in time," Rose said calmly as she took another step towards Apep.
+"It's not my first trip in time," Rose informed him calmly as she took another step towards Apep.

-The hilt of the sword felt slippery and Rose realized that she was sweating nervously.
+The hilt of the sword felt slippery and Rose realised that she was sweating nervously.
 The snake's eyes dropped to the sword briefly before he turned his attention to the scarab.

-"It's no matter," Apep said softly.
-"Ra isn't here to stop me this time, none of them are.
+"It's no matter," Apep replied softly.
+"Ra isn't here to stop me this time, none of them are!
 Strange that the only ones to survive were Sekhet and I because we were locked away."
 Apep raised the scarab towards the sun once again.
 "If Ra could see how things turned out, he really would hide his face."

 The light of the sun suddenly dimmed and Rose looked up towards it in alarm.
 The bright golden glow of the sun was being dimmed as it darkened to a light blue.

-"Energy," Apep said.
+"Energy," Apep breathed.
 "That was the only reason I came to this rock in the first place.
 The humans were too primitive to stop me and I thought Ra would never find me."

 "Stop it Apep," Rose yelled.
 "You'll freeze the planet."

-"Oh not that quickly," Apep replied.
-"I have uses for your kind and a planetary history to rewrite."
+"Oh not that quickly," Apep replied with a dark chuckle.
+"I have use for your kind and a planetary history to rewrite."
 Apep made a gesture with his free hand and the humans started to move towards Rose.